actions-marketplace-validations/cedx_setup-dart/doc/index.md

 ![GitHub Actions](img/github_actions.png)

 ## Getting started

-!!! info
 If you haven't used GitHub Actions before, be sure to check out the [related documentation](https://help.github.com/en/actions), as it explains how to create and configure a workflow.

 Setup the Dart SDK in a workflow: